rlopezdiez/RLDNavigation/README.md

 `RLDNavigation` is a set of classes which allow you to decouple navigation from view controllers, using navigation command objects to define the possible navigation flows of your app.

-It implements routing using an [algorithm](http://en.wikipedia.org/wiki/Breadth-first_search) to resolve complex paths.
+It implements routing using breadth-first search to resolve complex paths.
 It also prevents navigation cycles like `A > B > C > B`.
 A sample app is included.

 ## How to use